Shanghai Express (film): Plot

 In 1931, China is embroiled in a civil war.
-Friends of British captain Donald "Doc" Harvey envy him because the fabulously notorious Shanghai Lily is a fellow passenger on the express train that he is taking from Peking to Shanghai.
-Because the name means nothing to him, they inform him that she is a "coaster" or "woman who lives by her wits along the China coast": in other words, a courtesan.
-On the journey, Harvey encounters Lily, who is his former lover Madeline.
-Five years earlier, she had played a trick on him to gauge his love for her, but it backfired, and he left her.
-She informs him frankly that, in the interim, "It took more than one man to change my name to Shanghai Lily."
-Lily clarifies that she still cares deeply for him, and it is apparent that his feelings also have not changed when she inadvertently sees a watch that she had given him with her photograph still in it.
+Friends of British captain Donald "Doc" Harvey envy him because Shanghai Lily is traveling on the express train he is taking from Peiping to Shanghai.
+They tell him she is a "coaster", a "woman who lives by her wits along the China coast" (i.e., a prostitute).
+Lily is in fact his former lover Madeline.
+Five years earlier, she had played a trick on him to gauge his love for her, but it backfired and he left her.
+She informs him, "It took more than one man to change my name to Shanghai Lily."
+Lily still loves him, and she notices that he still wears a watch with her photograph in it.

-Among the other passengers in first class are fellow coaster Hui Fei, Christian missionary Mr. Carmichael (who initially condemns the two "fallen women"), inveterate gambler Sam Salt, opium dealer Eric Baum; boarding-house keeper Mrs. Haggerty, French officer Major Lenard and a mysterious Eurasian, Henry Chang.
+Among the other passengers in first class are fellow coaster Hui Fei, Christian missionary Mr. Carmichael (who calls the coasters "fallen women"), gambler Sam Salt, opium dealer Eric Baum, boarding-house keeper Mrs. Haggerty, French officer Major Lenard, and a mysterious Eurasian, Henry Chang.

 At a scheduled stop, Chinese government soldiers empty the train to check passports and apprehend a high-ranking rebel agent.
-Chang sends a coded message at the telegraph office.
-Later, the train is stopped and commandeered by the rebel army and its powerful warlord, who is Chang.
-He begins to question the first-class passengers, looking for someone important enough whom the government will trade for his valued aide.
-He selects Harvey, who is traveling to perform brain surgery on the governor-general of Shanghai.
+Chang sends a message at the telegraph office.
+Later, the train is stopped and commandeered by the rebel army and its powerful warlord, who turns out to be Chang.
+He tortures Baum for insulting him on the train.
+He starts questioning the other first-class passengers, looking for someone important enough to keep as a hostage in exchange for his aide.
+Harvey, traveling to perform brain surgery on the governor-general of Shanghai, becomes the hostage.